hypro/hypro/README.md

 $ make test
 ```

-HyPro registers itself to cmake which means that any further cmake-project which depends on HyPro does not neccessarily require a system-installation of HyPro.
+HyPro registers itself to cmake which means that any further cmake-project which depends on HyPro does not necessarily require a system-installation of HyPro.
 Instead, it suffices to call `find_package(hypro)` from cmake to locate the local build.

 ## Documentation